Welcome

 BA, Interdepartmental Studies (Organismal Biology), The University of Iowa, Iowa City (1989-1993)

 Dr. Darin Croft is a Professor in the Department of Anatomy at Case Western Reserve University and a Research Associate at the Cleveland Museum of Natural History.
-He has a secondary appointment in the Biology Department at Case Western Reserve and is also a Research Associate at the American Museum of Natural History in New York, the Carnegie Museum of Natural History in Pittsburgh, and the Field Museum in Chicago.
+He has secondary appointments in the departments of Biology and EEPS (Earth, Environmental, and Planetary Sciences) at Case Western Reserve University and is also a Research Associate at the American Museum of Natural History in New York, the Carnegie Museum of Natural History in Pittsburgh, and the Field Museum in Chicago.
 He came to Cleveland from The University of Chicago in 2003.

-Dr. Croft’s primary research area is the evolution of mammals in South America, including rodents, armadillos, sloths, marsupials, and several groups of extinct herbivores known as endemic South American ungulates.
-He is particularly interested in paleoecology, which is the study of how extinct animals lived and interacted with one other, and the evolution of animals on isolated continents.
-He currently serves as Editor-in-chief of the Journal of Mammalian Evolution, which publishes a wide array of topics on living and extinct mammals.
-Fieldwork is an integral part of Dr. Croft’s research, and he focuses on mammals that lived between about 40 and 10 million years ago.
-He has ongoing field projects in Bolivia and Chile and has collected fossils in several other parts of South America, as well as in western North America, Madagascar, and Australia.
+Dr. Croft’s primary research area is the evolution of mammals in South America, including rodents, armadillos, sloths, marsupials, and several groups of extinct herbivores known as South American native ungulates or SANUs.
+He is particularly interested in paleoecology, which is the study of how extinct animals lived and interacted with one other, and the evolution of mammal communities on isolated continents.
+He currently serves as Editor-in-chief of the Journal of Mammalian Evolution, which publishes articles on a wide array of topics dealing with living and extinct mammals.
+Fieldwork is an integral part of Dr. Croft’s research, and he has led or participated in dozens of field expeditions.
+Most of these have been to sites in South America, especially Chile and Bolivia, but he has also worked in Australia, Madagascar, and western North America.

 Dr. Croft participates in many formal and informal educational activities.
 At Case Western Reserve University, he teaches head and neck anatomy to medical students and graduate students and teaches a course on mammal diversity and evolution to undergraduates.
 In collaboration with various museums, he has given presentations, helped design web sites and exhibits, and participated in live and taped video productions designed to teach both adults and children about paleontology, mammals, and evolution.
 He draws on his research to illustrate principles of fossil discovery, preparation, exhibition, and scientific investigation to people of all ages.

-In his leisure time, Dr. Croft volunteers for The Ohio State University Extension (an organization that brings research-based horticultural information to the public), Science Café Cleveland (a monthly informal science discussion that takes place at a local brewery), and several other local groups.
-He enjoys traveling, speaking Spanish, trail running, doing CrossFit, gardening, and cheering for the Cleveland Cavaliers.
+In his leisure time, Dr. Croft volunteers for The Ohio State University Extension (an organization that brings research-based horticultural information to the public), Nature in My Backyard (a program of the Audubon Society of Greater Cleveland that seeks to promote backyard wildlife habitat), and several other local groups.
+He enjoys traveling, speaking Spanish, trail running, doing CrossFit, gardening, and rooting for the Cleveland Cavaliers.

 Animals